JWKelly29/calculator/README.md

 ## Description

-This project is a calculator program built using Python and Test Driven Development methodologies.
+This project is a calculator program built using Python.